Chris Hipkins: 2023 general election

-In opposition (2023-present)
+In Opposition (2023–present)

-On 7 November, Labour's parliamentary caucus voted to retain Hipkins as party leader during a leadership vote held in Upper Hutt.
-The party's constitution requires MPs to vote on the leadership within three months after an election, with leaders needing at least 60 percent plus one of the caucus.
+On 7 November, Labour's parliamentary caucus voted to retain Hipkins as party leader.
+The party's constitution required MPs to vote on the leadership within three months after an election, with leaders needing at least 60 percent plus one of the caucus.
 On 10 November, Hipkins and Luxon agreed to advise Governor-General Cindy Kiro to prolong the caretaker government arrangement due to lengthy coalition talks between National, ACT and New Zealand First.
 Hipkins continued to serve as caretaker prime minister until the formation of the National-led government.
 He stepped down and Luxon succeeded him on 27 November.

 In addition to serving as leader of the Opposition, Hipkins also serves as spokesperson for ministerial services and national intelligence and security in the Labour shadow cabinet.

-In September 2024, the Taxpayer Union-Curia Poll found that Hipkins's had fallen by 6.1 points to 12.6% in the Preferred Prime Minister Poll while the Labour Party ranked 26.7%.
+In September 2024, the Taxpayer Union-Curia Poll found that Hipkins had fallen by 6.1 points to 12.6% in the Preferred Prime Minister Poll while the Labour Party ranked 26.7%.
 In response to the poll, several senior Labour MPs including Kieran McAnulty, David Parker, Jan Tinetti and Willie Jackson expressed support for Hipkins's leadership of the party.
-In mid September 2024, Hipkins attended a British Labour Party conference and met with members of the Starmer ministry.
-In mid-September, a Talbot Mills survey conducted between 1 and 10 September found that Hipkins ranked 22% in the Preferred Prime Minister Poll.

-In mid-October 2024, a 1News–Verian poll found that 54% of respondents thought that Hipkins should remain as leader of the Labour Party while 26% thought he should step down.
-The poll surveyed 1,000 eligible voters.
+In mid-September 2024, Hipkins attended a British Labour Party conference and met with members of the Starmer ministry.
+A Talbot Mills survey conducted in early September found that Hipkins ranked 22% in the Preferred Prime Minister Poll.
+In mid-October 2024, a 1News–Verian poll of 1,000 eligible voters found that 54% thought that he should remain as party leader, while 26% thought he should step down.

-On 12 November 2024, Hipkins spoke at the National Apology to survivors of abuse in state and faith-based care alongside Prime Minister Christopher Luxon, acknowledged the failings of successive governments towards abuse victims and survivors.
+On 12 November 2024, Hipkins spoke at the National Apology to survivors of abuse in state and faith-based care alongside Luxon, and acknowledged the failings of successive governments towards abuse victims and survivors.